-B.4 ACCOMODATION
+B.4 ACCOMMODATION

-- B.4.1 It is convenient but not vital for all participants to be housed close together.
-This reduces many problems for the organizer and for competitors and "streamlines" the overall organization; however, there should be always two accommodations available, one higher price and one lower price hotel. - B.4.2 In order to find the most suitable accommodation to an acceptable price the organizer should try to get at an early stage the approximate numbers of people planning to attend the competition, i.e.: - Number of competitors, (including accompanying family) - International support personnel (team chief, engineers, etc.) - Jury, international judges - National judges and national support personnel, etc. - B.4.3 Consideration should be given to "package deals" to include all meals during competition.
+- B.4.1 The organizer can offer different kinds of accommodation and shall also offer an "just fly" option. - B.4.2 In order to find the most suitable accommodation to an acceptable price the organizer should try to get at an early stage the approximate numbers of people planning to attend the competition, i.e.: - Number of competitors, (including accompanying family) - International support personnel (team chief, engineers, etc.) - Jury, international judges - National judges and national support personnel, etc. - B.4.3 Consideration should be given to "package deals" to include all meals during competition.
 During the practice phase, accommodation should be available on a bed-and-breakfast basis, providing the opportunity for participants to arrange their own training, sightseeing and meals. - B.4.4 The competition management must be sympathetic to competitor rest requirements.
 It is essential that absolute quiet is assured between the hours of 22.30 and 07.00 to permit sensible sleep periods.